HackYourFuture-CPH/node.js/readme.md

 For almost any web application, it is essential to have a backend.
 The backend is a place where we, the developers, can store our data, communicate with users and let the users communicate with us, do smart things like calculations, data processing etc.

 There are many languages for this.
-We might've heard of Java, C, C++, Go, Python, Ruby, PHP and the [list goes on](https://blog.newrelic.com/2016/08/18/popular-programming-languages-2016-go/).
+We might've heard of Java, C, C++, Go, Python, Ruby, PHP and many more.

 There are two reasons why we at HYF choose Node.JS over others: